o8is/hostasis-cli/README.md

 - Feed updates are Single-Owner Chunks (SOCs) signed by the project key
 - You can update the feed to point to new content anytime
 - Users always get the latest version via the feed URL
-- The reserve key still stamps chunks (pays for storage)
+- The vault key still stamps chunks (pays for storage)

 ### Project-Based Keys

 When you specify a `--project` name:
 1. The project name is normalized to a slug (lowercase, hyphens, alphanumeric)
-2. A project key is derived: `projectKey = keccak256(reserveKey || projectSlug)`
+2. A project key is derived: `projectKey = keccak256(vaultKey || projectSlug)`
-3. The reserve key still stamps chunks (pays for storage)
+3. The vault key still stamps chunks (pays for storage)
 4. The project key signs feed updates (owns the feed)

-This allows you to manage multiple projects with a single reserve key while keeping their feeds separate.
+This allows you to manage multiple projects with a single vault key while keeping their feeds separate.

 ## Troubleshooting